Raphaelmos/breakthroughf/tp1-breakthrough/README.md

 # More details ?

-Check the README.txt for way more informations but will need to traduce more for it
+Check the README.txt for way more informations, scroll below you will see the english version, French one first then english one.